-Letting go of sentimental items can be tough, but these tips on how to declutter sentimental items can help make it easier and guilt free for you.
+Letting go of sentimental items can be tough, but these tips on how to declutter sentimental items can help make it easier for you.

 We all have items in our home that we feel an attachment to because of the memories they stir in us each and every time we see them.